 * Side-note: We receive plenty of traffic to this particular page, from people who apply for all kinds of jobs (and face a question about meeting deadlines, or dealing with pressure).

-If you are one of them, if you apply for another position, not for financial analyst, we recommend the following article: http://interviewpenguin.com/behavioral-interview-questions-and-answers/ for great answer to this question, and to many other difficult behavioral questions you will face in your interview.
+If you are one of them, if you apply for another position, not for financial analyst, we recommend the following article: https://interviewpenguin.com/behavioral-interview-questions-and-answers/ for great answer to this question, and to many other difficult questions you will face in your interview.

 If you apply for a position of a financial analyst, however, please continue reading the lines below: